-The employee files a request for determination of ownership and provides documentation that supports his/her request.
-Within 90 days of full disclosure, the IPC shall determine ownership or request additional time.
-The employee will be notified of the decision of the committee within five days of the committee's determination.
-The employee shall have 30 days from the date of the mailing of the notice to appeal the committee's decision to the President or their designee.
-The decision on appeal shall be issued within 30 days of the filing of the appeal.
+Within five days of the IPC's ownership determination, the committee shall notify the originator of the determination.
+The originator shall have thirty (30) days from the date of the mailing of the notice to appeal the committee's decision to the university president or designee.
+The president or designee shall make a final decision on the appeal.

-(6) Duty to Assign and Cooperate.
+4-5.
+Duty to Assign and Cooperate

 After the determination by the IPC and exhaustion of the employee's right of internal appeal, the employee shall execute documents of assignment to convey to the university all of the employee's interest in the invention determined to be owned by the university and assist in obtaining, protecting and maintaining patent rights.